Ford

 Ford was one of two horses the US Forest Service reached out to us about taking.
 We don’t see eye to eye with the federal agencies that manage wild horses, but we were grateful for this first opportunity to work with USFS to help mustangs.
 With donors behind us, we didn’t hesitate to say yes to both.

 Ford is a magnificent blue roan with a strong sense of self.
 He looks a lot like Blue Zeus: majestic, gorgeous, and powerful.
-Physically, he was in good weight and health.
+His coloring shifts seasonally from roany blue to black and back again.
+Physically, he was in good weight and health when he came to us.
 In Ford’s case, his wild spirit needed saving.

 Rounded up from Devil’s Garden Wild Horse Territory, Ford was adopted out and returned to the corrals several times.
 Multiple adopters and trainers had not been able to resolve his tendency to bolt.
 For people who only want a horse for riding, Ford was of no use.
 He would not be tamed.
 He could not accept domestication.
-His wild spirit needs to be free.
+A wild spirit like his belongs in sanctuary.

 Ford currently has a sponsor